How Does SoundCloud Work: An Inspiring Success Story

 3 Lessons to Learn From SoundCloud’s Story

-While we won’t call SoundCloud a very successful business model as its founders made many mistakes in the initial days, you can learn a lot from its story.
-Let’s check out the top 3 key takeaways from SoundCloud Business Model:
+While we won’t call SoundCloud a very successful business model, as its founders made many mistakes in the initial days, you can learn a lot from its story.
+Let’s check out the top 3 key takeaways from SoundCloud’s business model:

 The initial idea behind SoundCloud was to support new and unpopular artists.
 And the platform never forgets that.
 Using its recommendation tool, SoundCloud always promoted lesser-known artists.
-This paved the way for undiscovered talent to get traction and even make entry into the mainstream.
-Some of the popularly known artists today like Post Malone started their musical journey with SoundCloud.
+This paved the way for undiscovered talent to get traction and even make an entry into the mainstream.
+Some of the popularly known artists today, like Post Malone, started their musical journey with SoundCloud.

 2. It Had a Great Idea that Provided Value to the Users

 No doubt that Spotify comes to everybody’s mind when thinking about music streaming services.
-But, Spotify’s catalog 0f 30+ million music tracks is nothing against SoundCloud’s 125+ million collections.
-SoundCloud has also been the go-to choice for those wanting to discover unheard music and it has also stayed in competition because of this reason.
+But Spotify’s catalog of 30+ million music tracks is nothing against SoundCloud’s 400+ million tracks, and over 110,000 new tracks that are uploaded daily.
+SoundCloud has also been the go-to choice for those wanting to discover unheard music, and it has also stayed in competition because of this reason.

 3. SoundCloud Always Provided Attention to the Detail